 Microsoft OneDrive is an online storage service and more.
 Join us to see how you can store files from your computer online and even have access to FREE versions of Word, Excel and PowerPoint!

-Learn how to create, edit and save a basic presentation using MS PowerPoint 2007.
+Learn how to create, edit and save a basic presentation using PowerPoint.

-Learn how to create and edit a document with Word 2007.
+Learn how to create and edit a document with Word.
 We will look at basic formatting tools like how to bold text and change the page alignment.

-Learn how to create easy to use forms in Word 2007.
-Students must have basic Word skills to attend this class.
+Learn how to create easy to use forms in Word.
+Basic Word skills required.

-Learn how to add page numbers, dates, logos, titles, names and more to the top and bottom of pages automatically in Word 2007.
-Students must have attended Microsoft Word Basics or have equivalent skills to attend this class.
+Learn how to add page numbers, dates, logos, titles, names and more to the top and bottom of pages automatically in Word.
+Basic Word skills required.

-Learn how to use the Mail Merge function in Microsoft Word 2007 to easily create mailing labels, envelopes, form letters and more.
-Students must have attended Computer Basics: Microsoft Word or have equivalent skills to attend this class.
+Learn how to use the Mail Merge function in Microsoft Word to easily create mailing labels, envelopes, form letters and more.
+Basic Word skills required.

 Whether you already have a resume or need to start from scratch, come learn how to use MS Word to easily create a professional looking resume using basic formatting tools.
-Students must have basic Word skills to attend this class.
+Basic Word skills required.